aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-smartart/manage-smartart/_index.md

 ```

 ## **Create Picture Organization Chart**
-Aspose.Slides for Java provides a simple API for creating and PictureOrganization charts in an easy way.
+Aspose.Slides for Node.js via Java provides a simple API for creating and PictureOrganization charts in an easy way.
 To create a chart on a slide:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 1. Obtain a slide's reference by its index.